Alcoholics Anonymous Meetings

 Animals -

 If you want to bring a dog or cat to the island, you should go to your vet within a week of your visit and get a health certificate, essentially claiming that the rabies vaccination is current and that the animal is in good health.
-Our vet in NY had a standard Federal form for this and charged $25 for our cat.
-Shortly before you return, you have to get the same from a vet on the island.
+Our vet in NY had a standard Federal form for this and charges $105 for our cat (including vaccinations).
+Shortly before you return, you have to get the same examination and form from a vet on the island.
 We go to the one in Concordia.
-Just drive up the street off Rue du Hollande next to the now-closed Texaco station at the Grand Case (east) side of downtown Marigot.
-The vet will be on the left.
-She will want to see your rabies certificates and have a look at the animals.
-She charged us nothing.
+Just drive up the street off Rue du Hollande at the Grand Case (east) side of downtown Marigot.
+The vet will be on the right after the road flattens out.
+They will want to see your rabies certificates and have a look at the animals.
+There is a minimal charge.

 Back to the list